FAQs and the First Session

 Do I need to talk about my childhood or traumatic events?

 This may come as a surprise but no, you do not need to tell me everything about your life, childhood or events that are painful for counselling to be effective.
 We can instead focus on the here and now, and difficulties you are going through in the present day.
 I will never push you to talk about anything before you feel ready.
+I often will ask questions around your background as a way of illuminating a possible connection between past events and current day struggles, but you do not have to answer if you feel uncomfortable.

 Will you tell anyone else what we talk about in counselling?